dwilbourne/pvcErr/docs/source/index.rst

 prefixes will be prepended to the local exception codes defined in your exception library data classes.
 This is the mechanism that guarantees uniqueness among exception codes.

 In terms of implementation, there are actually two mechanisms that work in parallel.
-Internally, pvcExceptions uses a static class to store the namespaces and integers.
+Internally, i.e. only as pertains to exceptions defined in the pvc libraries, I use a static class to store the namespaces and integers.
 If you install this package and look in the vendor directory under pvc\err\src, you will see XCodePrefixes.php.